RonaldColyar/RonaldColyar/README.md

 🌱 I’m currently pursuing IoT ([here](https://github.com/House-of-IoT) and [here](https://github.com/Smart-Agricultural-Solutions))!!

-👯 I’m looking to collaborate on great software!
+👯 I’m looking to collaborate on great software and provide a introduction to IoT to all beginners!

 📫 Connect With Me!: [LinkedIn](https://www.linkedin.com/in/ronald-colyar-055392156/) , [Twitter](https://twitter.com/ColyarRonald)